halide/Halide/README_cmake.md

 ## Installing CMake

 Halide requires at least version 3.24.
-Fortunately, getting a recent version of CMake couldn't be easier, and there are multiple good options on any system to do so.
+Fortunately, getting a recent version of CMake is easy, and there are multiple good options on any system to do so.
 Generally, one should always have the most recent version of CMake installed system-wide.
 CMake is committed to backwards compatibility and even the most recent release can build projects over a decade old.

 ### Cross-platform